Henauxg/ghx_proc_gen/README.md

  - There are often more than one way to achieve a particular result, and WFC/Model Synthesis shines when combined with other tools & effects.
 In particular you might find it useful to do some post-processing on the generated results (adding supports, combining models, ...).

 #### Limitations:
 - Generation size can quickly become an issue.
 For now, when the generator encounters an error (a contradiction between the rules and the state of a node), the generation restarts from the beginning.

-There are some ways to lessen this problem, such as backtracking during the generation and/or modifying in parts (see [Model Synthesis and Modifying in Blocks](https://www.boristhebrave.com/2021/10/26/model-synthesis-and-modifying-in-blocks/) by BorisTheBrave or [Ph.D.
-Dissertation, University of North Carolina at Chapel Hill, 2009](https://paulmerrell.org/wp-content/uploads/2021/06/thesis.pdf) by P.Merell).
+  There are some ways to lessen this problem, such as backtracking during the generation and/or modifying in parts.
+See [Model Synthesis and Modifying in Blocks](https://www.boristhebrave.com/2021/10/26/model-synthesis-and-modifying-in-blocks/) by BorisTheBrave or [Ph.D.
+Dissertation, University of North Carolina at Chapel Hill, 2009](https://paulmerrell.org/wp-content/uploads/2021/06/thesis.pdf) by P.Merell.

 #### Why "ghx" ?
 - It serves as a namespace to avoid picking cargo names such as `proc_gen` or `bevy_proc_gen`